-The cities most at risk from climate change
+Climate change: the cities most at risk

-A 2021 report by risk analysts Verisk Maplecroft ranked 576 global cities and found that Jakarta is the city most at risk of environmental harm.
 Indonesia’s low-lying coastal capital is “plagued with dire air pollution” which is compounded by “perennial threats from seismic activity and flooding”, the report said.

 Another unique problem is that Jakarta is also “the world’s fastest-sinking city”, Vox added.
 With limited access to water, many of the more than 10 million residents have to extract groundwater which is contributing to the subsidence.